liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/04-securing-liferay/05-ldap.markdown

 made via System Settings.

 If you need to change any of these options, navigate to *Control Panel* &rarr;
 *Configuration* &rarr; *System Settings*.
-Go to the Foundation section and find the entries with LDAP in the title.
+Go to the *Foundation* section and find the entries with LDAP in the title.

-- In the LDAP Auth entry, you can set the authentication method and the password encryption algorithm.
+- On the *LDAP Auth* page, you can set the authentication method and the password encryption algorithm.
 The Bind authentication method is preferred by most vendors so you don't have to worry about encryption strategies.
 Password compare does exactly what it sounds like: it reads the user's password out of